-Half Day Activities
+Half Day Itineraries

 Reno Tahoe USA presents a diverse geographic and biological menu of attractions and activities within a close proximity.
 For instance, in the early fall you might be able to go skiing in the morning and golfing in the afternoon.
 However, you might want to have a more relaxing, laid-back experience.
 Most of the activities described here can be done at your leisure, meaning if you would like to make it an all-day affair you might find them even more enjoyable.
+And, at the end of the day there are a large number of restaurants from buffets to fine dining to accommodate your group.

 Nothing To It! - At Nothing to It! the goal is to share their love of gourmet cooking with you.
 Their philosophy is to not just provide cooking classes and kitchen products but to teach people how to use those techniques and tools to create wonderful meals to share with family and friends. nothingtoit.com, 775-826-2628